 Preheat oven to 425 degrees F.

-In a large frying pan, melt butter over medium heat.
+In a large frying pan, drizzle olive oil over medium heat.
 Slice the cheese into 1/4 inch thick pieces.
-Place 2-3 slices of cheese in the melted butter, careful not to overcrowd.
+Place 2-3 slices of cheese in the heated oil, careful not to overcrowd.
 Fry until each side is golden brown, about 2 minutes per side.
 Remove from pan and top with lemon juice and zest.
 Repeat with remaining slices.

 Remove stems from strawberries and slice in half.
 In a large bowl, stir together honey and balsamic vinegar.
 Add the strawberries, tossing to coat.
 Put the strawberries in a single layer in a large baking dish or rimmed baking sheet.
 Roast until the strawberries begin to wrinkle around the edges and caramelize, 10-12 minutes.